ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ea-first.md

 means of a call to the function `random.randint`, which randomly generates an integer value in the range $[n, m]$.
 The crossover point splits each parent into two parts.
 Then, two children (offspring) are produced by crossing both parents' parts.

-With this crossover operator, what does happen if both parents are the same individual?

 ## Mutation operator